Before you can marry or enter into a civil partnership, both you and your partner are legally required to give notice of your intention to marry.

 A notice of marriage or civil partnership must be given in person and is valid for 12 months.
 You must have lived in that district for a minimum of 9 days immediately before you give your notice.

-After you have given your notice of marriage there is a minimum waiting period of 28 days before your marriage authorities can be issued and your ceremony can take place.
+After you have given your notice of marriage there is a minimum waiting period of 28 days (or 72 days for foreign nationals) before your marriage authorities can be issued and your ceremony can take place.

 Notice fee for marriage or civil partnership: